Overv/VulkanTutorial/10_Multisampling.md

 }
 ```

-You may notice that the newly created color image transitions from undefined state to `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` which is a new case for us to handle.
+You may notice that the newly created color image uses a transition path from `VK_IMAGE_LAYOUT_UNDEFINED` to `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` which is a new case for us to handle.
 Let's update `transitionImageLayout` function to take this into account:

 ```c++
 void transitionImageLayout(VkImage image, VkFormat format, VkImageLayout oldLayout, VkImageLayout newLayout, uint32_t mipLevels) {